dragotin/quirksite/README.md

 ### Building from Source

 Currently, the PDF Quirk source code can be cloned on the [Github page](https://github.com/dragotin/pdfquirk).

 ## Configuration

+### SANE scanimage

+PDF Quirk uses the command line utility `scanimage` to produce images from the scanner.
+It comes with the SANE packages which are standard for scanners under linux.

-To scan with PDF Quirk, an optimal `scanimage` command for the scanner device must be configured.
-Since all the scanner devices are so different and offer different scanner options, it does not make too much sense to use a default here.
+To scan with PDF Quirk, an optimal `scanimage` command for the scanner device must be found and put into the configuration.
+Since all the scanner devices are so different and offer different scan options, it does not make too much sense to use a default here.

+To get a reasonable result for the PDF, the scan should

+1. have a resolution of 150 or 200 dpi.
+2. be scanned in mode Grayscale for monochrome of Color.
+3. not have a too big color depth

+Also be sure to configure the right scan size.
+PDF Quirk assumes that a whole page is scanned.

 To learn more about the SANE project and the scanimage tool, refer to the [scanimage manpage](http://www.sane-project.org/man/scanimage.1.html) for details.

+If you have a better way of producing images, it is also possible to make PDF Quirk use that.

+### Configuration

+To configure PDF Quirk, open the configuration area by clicking the Configure menu item.
+Two editable line allow to apply a command line for monochrome and color scan.

+Note that `scanimage` by default sends the scanned image to standard out.
+PDF Quirk is prepared to that and reads it from there.

+If another tool should be used that writes its output directly to a file rather than  to stdout, the commandline may contain the placeholder `%OUTFILE`.
+If that is in the command line string, PDF Quirk will replace that by a filename the tool can write to (From version 0.91 on).s

+**Attention**: To quote command line parameters which contain spaces only the use of *single quotes* is supported.
+Do not use double quotes, as PDF Quirks parser can not properly deal with that.

 ## Contributions